 Unsplash stats for Pineapple

-I’ve been able to build two accounts that have surpassed the 1M downloads mark.
+I’ve been able to build two accounts, my own profile and a profile for pineapples, that have surpassed the 1M downloads mark.

 In my eyes, Unsplash is full of opportunity for everyone — photographers, contributors, people that need beautiful photos, brands, businesses, and Unsplash.
 It’s never too late to start contributing and giving back.
 It’s amazing what’s possible when you don’t care who gets the credit and you have no expectations.

 Everyone, especially a professional photographer, has at least 9 photos they can contribute that are exceptional but not being used.